casper-network/docs-archive/dapp/eco-315-erc20docs/erc20-intro.md

 Interoperability -- custom code, talk to your contract purse Structure - guideline

-We have a blockchain that stores transactions, an execution engine that runs smart contracts, and tokens that are live on our blockchain (CRX - CasperLabs native currency (motes)) to represent many things not just currency. -- so it is very important that this is set up and managed properly since storing them on the blockchain is immutable.
+We have a blockchain that stores transactions, an execution engine that runs smart contracts, and tokens that are live on our blockchain (CLX - CasperLabs native currency (motes)) to represent many things not just currency. -- so it is very important that this is set up and managed properly since storing them on the blockchain is immutable.
 =======
 Create, transfer and track balances
 Interoperability -- custom code, talk to your contract purse